JoseAlanis/cv_latex/README.md

 # José Carlos García Alanis, CV
-LaTeX template for academic CV
+This is a repository for my academic CV.